 About This Book…

-When spring arrives after kneeling besides her father’s grave and saying goodbye, she vows to find the six men whose horses carried the triple ‘L’ brand and kill them.
+When spring arrives after kneeling beside her father’s grave and saying goodbye, she vows to find the six men whose horses carried the triple ‘L’ brand and kill them.
 Her journey will take her and the two brothers to Colorado Springs, Colorado where Patty will buy a rundown saloon and renovate it.
 Patty figures that sooner or later the six men who killed her family and shot her will one day walk into her saloon.
-This book is the best book of the nineteen part series I have written since 2011.
+This book is the best book of the nineteen-part series I’ve written since 2011.

 Sample Book Excerpt…